-During the QUENCH Workshop recent experimental and modeling results on reflood, high-temperature materials oxidation and interactions as well as related problems will be presented and discussed.
-Results of the last QUENCH bundle experiments will be given.
-A special session will be organized for the 25. anniversary workshop presenting the main outcome of the QUENCH program.
-One session will deal with modeling and code applications to integral QUENCH tests.
-We specially encourage to present recent results on high-temperature oxidation and Accident Tolerant Fuel (ATF) claddings.
+During the QUENCH Workshop recent experimental and modeling results on reflood, high-temperature materials oxidation and interactions as well as related problems were presented and discussed.
+Results of the last QUENCH bundle experiments were given.
+A special session was organized for the 25th anniversary workshop presenting the main outcome of the QUENCH program.
+One session dealt with modeling and code applications to integral QUENCH tests.
+We specially encouraged to present recent results on high-temperature oxidation and Accident Tolerant Fuel (ATF) claddings.

-Generally, contributions on materials interactions during LOCA and the early phase of severe accidents in nuclear reactors including spent fuel pools as well on the coolability of the core will be welcome.
+Generally, contributions on materials interactions during LOCA and the early phase of severe accidents in nuclear reactors including spent fuel pools as well on the coolability of the core were welcome.